Manjen1218/dbWorker_/README.md

 ---

 ## 10. License & Contributing

-This code is proprietary **Accton Technology** tooling.
-Please contact the maintainers before redistributing.
+It is a clean-room reimplementation inspired by industrial data-processing concepts — no proprietary code or confidential content included.

+Contributions are welcome!
-Contributions are welcome via pull requests: follow *PEP-8*, type-hint new functions, and include unit tests under `tests/`.
+Follow PEP-8, use type hints, and include unit tests under tests/.